-INTRODUCTION INWIT has decided to proceed with the preparation and adoption of the Organisation, Management and Control Model pursuant to Legislative Decree 231/2001 as it is aware that this system, although it is an "option" and not an obligation, represents an essential element of the Company's governance and internal control system and is a tool to raise awareness and hold the Recipients responsible for compliance with the principles and rules of conduct, with a view to the "active" prevention of Offences.
-1.1 DESCRIPTION OF THE COMPANY AND ITS ACTIVITIES Infrastrutture Wireless Italiane S.p.A., an Italian listed company established in January 2015, is the largest operator in the wireless infrastructure sector in Italy, and it builds and manages technological plants and civil structures (towers, pylons and masts), which house radio transmission equipment, mainly to serve telecommunications operators.
+INWIT has decided to proceed with the preparation and adoption of the Organisation, Management and Control Model pursuant to Legislative Decree 231/2001 as it is aware that this system, although it is an "option" and not an obligation, represents an essential element of the Company's governance and internal control system and is a tool to raise awareness and hold the Recipients responsible for compliance with the principles and rules of conduct, with a view to the "active" prevention of Offences.

+1.1 DESCRIPTION OF THE COMPANY AND ITS ACTIVITIES

+Infrastrutture Wireless Italiane S.p.A., an Italian listed company established in January 2015, is the largest operator in the wireless infrastructure sector in Italy, and it builds and manages technological plants and civil structures (towers, pylons and masts), which house radio transmission equipment, mainly to serve telecommunications operators.

 In detail, as of 1 April 2015, INWIT is the beneficiary of the transfer of Telecom Italia S.p.A.'s "Tower" business unit, which deals with the operational management, monitoring and maintenance of the group's towers and repeaters.
-INWIT subsequently followed a path of intense organic growth, and in addition, in March 2020, it merged with Vodafone Towers S.r.l., which significantly transformed its dimensional and strategic profile.
+INWIT subsequently followed a path of intense organic growth, and in addition, in March 2020, it merged with Vodafone Towers S.r.I., which significantly transformed its dimensional and strategic profile.
 Most recently, 2022 saw important new agreements reached to deploy infrastructures, particularly with reference to the less densely populated areas; INWIT has been awarded the NRRP "5G Italy Plan" and has signed an agreement with a nationally important customer to develop 500 new sites.
 Both agreements aim to help reducing the digital divide and strengthening INWIT's leadership position on the digital infrastructures market.

 INWIT's infrastructure consists of an integrated ecosystem of macro grids and micro grids.
 The macro grid is made up of more than 23 thousand towers distributed in a capillary fashion throughout national territory.
 INWIT's micro grid completes and supports the macro grid, providing grid capacity and coverage with DASs (Distributed Antenna Systems), Small Cells and Repeaters installed both indoors and outdoors, characterised by high user density and specific dedicated coverage needs.
-Further information about the activities, governance structure, share ownership and management is available on the corporate website www.inwit.it.